containernetworking/cni/SPEC.md

 Note that unlike regular CNI plugins, IPAM plugins should return an abbreviated `Result` structure that does not include the `interfaces` key, since IPAM plugins should be unaware of interfaces configured by their parent plugin except those specifically required for IPAM (eg, like the `dhcp` IPAM plugin).

-`cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
+`cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the IPAM plugin.
+An IPAM plugin may support multiple CNI spec versions (as it reports via the `VERSION` command), here the `cniVersion` returned by the IPAM plugin in the result must be consistent with the `cniVersion` specified in [Network Configuration](#network-configuration).
+If the `cniVersion` in the network configuration is not supported by the IPAM plugin, the plugin should return an error code 1 (see [Well-known Error Codes](#well-known-error-codes) for details).

 The `ips` field is a list of IP configuration information.
 See the [IP well-known structure](#ips) section for more information.